stonkol/popup-basque-pelota/README.md

 Basque_pelota  play it by resizing a POPUP window on a browser

-this -> https://en.wikipedia.org/wiki/Basque_pelota  play it by resizing a POPUP window.
+[Basque Pelota](https://en.wikipedia.org/wiki/Basque_pelota)  play it by resizing a POPUP window.
 (You only need a finger to play it, come on, is easy.)

-Screen and Viewport Dimensions code: https://codepen.io/dudleystorey/pen/pRqyoQ
+Screen and Viewport Dimensions [code](https://codepen.io/dudleystorey/pen/pRqyoQ)